ToMe25/PutenAuswertung/README.md

 and one containing the actual antenna records to analyze.
 These all have to be in the directory the program is executed in.

-Ids can contain letters, digits, and spaces.
+Ids can contain letters, digits, spaces, and hyphens.
 Time has to be formatted as `HH:MM:SS.2`.
 Dates have to be formatted as `DD.MM.YYYY`.
 This program supports semicolons, commas, and tabs as csv separator chars.